 It is time to go to work.
 It is not a time to place blame, nor is it a time to find fault.

 “It is impossible to evacuate a city the size of Houston and Harris County, which is 1700+ square miles and has a population of 6.5 million people,” said Dr. Muhammad.
 “How do you evacuate 6.5 million people?
 During the hours leading to Hurricane Rita’s landfall, tens of thousands of Houstonians attempted evacuation.
 The traffic jams lasted for days.
 One hundred people died.
-So far, roughly 10 Houstonians have died due to Tropical Storm Harvey; all of them (as far as I have heard) drowned in their automobiles.
+So far, roughly 10 Houstonians have died due to Hurricane Harvey; all of them (as far as I have heard) drowned in their automobiles.
 For more than a decade, the local mantra has been ‘shelter in place and hunker down’.
 That’s a hard thing for many to do, but it’s the right approach.”